As an Amazon Associate I earn from qualifying purchases.

-Also, spent three days in Dallas talking about meat exports.
+I have spent three days in Dallas talking about meat exports.
 Mainly talking about China and how much meat they need.
 Made me take pause and think about how we Americans don’t think about the global need for food and just worried about our own food needs.
+It quickly made me think about how many people may want to know “Where is my milk from?”

 In an age of local, organic, all natural, hormone free labels due to some food marketers capitalizing on some consumers thinking these labels mean higher quality, the rest of the world is trying to build bigger, more efficient farms.
 I guess if you have citizens who are not getting enough food, you don’t get hung up on things like, was the animal happy while it was alive.

 I bought this gallon of milk at Aldi’s.
 Yes, it is past the sell by date.
-I don’t throw milk out by sell buy date.
-It is good for 1-2 weeks past sell buy.
-So you will see the 18-1000 under the date.
+I don’t throw milk out by the sell-by date.
+It is good for 1-2 weeks past sell by.
+You will see the 18-1000 under the date.
 That is the plant number.

 Next, my buttermilk from Kroger’s that I forgot about and is way expired.
 But, there is a code.
 21021.